Manager put in the short term trap

 Business reviews, budgeting processes and planning processes, which plague half the company in paralysis for weeks, are on the agenda every year in classical organizations.
 In the course of elaborate rounds of betting, betting on the future hikes the silos up and down.
 And all of them play with it.
 Whoever does not respect or ignores the rules of such theater is the stupid one.

-Below, the numbers are as low as possible, because no matter how well the elaborations are: "Top" put the coffee and cake again x percent on the target numbers on it.
+Below you put the numbers as low as possible, because no matter how well the elaborations are: "Top" put the coffee and cake again x percent on the target numbers on it.
 At the same time, the estimated budgets are cut sharply.
 Then follows over the entire Company A nerve-racking arithmetic, dozing and chess, to break everything down to the specified periods.